The Multiqubit Elegant Joint Measurement: Introduction

 \section{Introduction}

-While entangled states have been studied extensively, the structure of entangled measurements—and their role in quantum protocols-remains comparatively under-explored~\cite{Cavalcanti2023}.
+While entangled states have been studied extensively, the structure of entangled measurements--and their role in quantum protocols--remains comparatively under-explored~\cite{Cavalcanti2023}.
 The Elegant Joint Measurement (EJM) provides a concrete and highly symmetric example of such a measurement, where entanglement coexists with strong local structure.

 The EJM was first formally introduced in Ref.~\cite{Gisin2019}, though it appeared in earlier forms in different contexts \cite{Gisin1999}.
 It is defined as the two-qubit orthonormal basis